romkey/kicad-circuit-libs/README.md

 ## Small Switches

 An assortment of small SPST SMD switches of several sizes that were in stock at JLCPCB when I created this.
+These are suitable for use as BOOT and RESET buttons.

 ## Notes